ajkeeton/pack_stat/README.md

 # packstats

-Barebones utility that prints some basic network traffic statistics gathered from a pcap.
+Barebones library that collects some network traffic statistics.
+Traffic can be read live off the wire or from a pcap

+This project is in progress, but functional

 # Compiling